jkaewprateep/lessonfrom_Applied_Text_Mining_in_Python/README.md

 ###  🧸💬 String matching method
 👧💬 🎈 Iterations of input as a sequence of words from input source as text. </br>
+🦤💬 There are some problems found by ```str.equal``` or white space problems by verifying that the expression string is easy and transferable. </br>

 ```
 for idx, item in enumerate(doc) :